mikedamay/snippets/conversations.md

 Please bear in mind that just as you are practising your C# skills I am practising my communication skills so I am more than a little interested in your feedback.

 Things got rather heavy with the explanation. as I said in my comment way back the problem with LINQ is that it's difficult to internalise at the abstract level and that understanding its implementation (which was certainly necessary for me to master it) requires a fairly advanced understanding of the C# language.
 I suggest you start with extension methods and work down the list in my review of your previous submission.

+## In Favour of Immutable Classes (ref Grade School)

+I acknowledge that `Student`'s being modifiable has no great effect on this code but an "immutable" discipline is good as it makes life in general easy for maintainers.

+* Immutable classes are automatically thread safe
+* Immutable classes are more amenable to use in sets and maps.
+* Immutable classes prevent the need for "defensive copying` or other counter-measures against API circumvention.
+* Immutable classes are easier to work with when debugging or reasoning about code.